 The Master of Science in Dietetics (MSD) Program in the Department of Nutrition and Food Sciences at the University of Vermont is a 30-hour graduate credit degree that prepares students for professional practice as a registered dietitian/nutritionist (RD/N).
 The program includes didactic coursework and supervised practice culminating in eligibility to write the exam for registered dietitian/nutritionists.

-Deadline for the MSD applications: Feb 15 with decisions made in March.
+Deadline for the MSD applications: Feb 1st with acceptance notification April 3rd.

 PhD in Food Systems

 The Food Systems Graduate program offers a transdisciplinary, cohort educational model.
 The PhD in Food Systems combines a comprehensive investigation of food systems and a commitment to developing methods for solving the current problems of the food system.
 Career paths in food systems are varied and can include work in advocacy and policy, entrepreneurship, community development, education, agriculture, food distribution, cooking, writing, and marketing.